DimaDBRK/NilosETH/README.md

 Database type is SQLite.
 It is serverless database engine.
-The <a href="/backend/ormconfig.json" target="_blank">ormconfig.json</a> file indicates that your NestJS application is configured to use a SQLite database.
+The <a href="/backend/ormconfig.json" target="_blank">ormconfig.json</a> file indicates that  NestJS application is configured to use a SQLite database.
 "db" - the name of the SQLite database file.
-This file will be located in the root of project directory.
+This file is located in the root of project directory.

 Installation: If you don't have SQLite installed on your system, you'll need to install it.
 Often just need the SQLite library which is usually included in most operating systems by default.

-Database Tool: For a more visual approach, you might want to use a database tool that supports SQLite, like DB Browser for SQLite, to view and interact your database directly.
+Database Tool: For a more visual approach, you might want to use a database tool that supports SQLite, like DB Browser for SQLite, to view and interact database directly.

 There are Tables:

 User
-* id: number - @PrimaryColumn
+* id: number - @PrimaryColumn => Added @PrimaryGeneratedColumn()
 * username: string
 * password: string
 * accounts: Account[] - @OneToMany => Account

 Account
-* id: number - @PrimaryColumn !!!
-Added auto ID
+* id: number - @PrimaryColumn => Added @PrimaryGeneratedColumn()
 * publicKey: string
 * privateKey: string
 * user: User - @ManyToOne => User